drawidsw/mission-to-mars/README.md

 # Overview

 In this project, web scraping of a website is performed by using the Python's **Beautifulsoup** library.
 Scraped contents are pushed into a **Mongodb** table and retrieved via a python **Flask** application server.
-The application server renders an HTMP page and serves dynamic content by using **Jinja2** templating.
+The application server renders an HTML page and serves dynamic content in it by using **Jinja2** templating.
 The following diagram shows the flow.

 ![image_name](images/flow.png)